 |BC||Biogas from a combination of these feedstocks|

 To align the GGCS more closely with the way producers submit information to Ofgem under the Renewable Heat Incentive, RGGOs created from October 2017 onwards have been given a technology/feedstock identifier based on the fuel classification of the feedstocks used.
-These are:

 |MP||Biomethane from products/co-products|